adamwkaczmarek/akka-streams-kafka-examples/README.md

-# An example app for k8s-template
+# An example app for k8s-template - playground for discovering akka-streams-kafka

 Exposes an API endpoint: